 Virtual Exchange Eligibility Requirements

-The Experiment Digital Youth Leadership & Community Service
+The Experiment Digital Leadership in STEM

 • Are between the ages of 14–19 years old